📆Thursday Nov 21st | 🕑2PM ET / 11AM PTDownload Now

 Introducing

-We help protect web apps and APIs from the long tail of cyber attacks leveraging browsers.
+We protect web apps and APIs from the long tail of cyber attacks leveraging browsers.

 Bad actors can manipulate what customers see and do in their web browsers.
 By converting your web app's content into pixels instead of plain text and concealing elements, we eliminate the browser attack surface, protecting against bots, man-in-the-browser (MitB) attacks, and malicious extensions.